brettvac/TfLearnpath/README.md

 When you install and configure **TF Learnpath**, it provides a visual representation of course modules and lessons, with support for multiple layouts (block, accordion, or tabs) and access restrictions.
 Perfect for e-learning websites, this module helps users navigate their learning journey with ease.

+TF Learn is a great LMS for Joomla!
+But students found navigation around course content hard to use.
+This module makes it easier for students to find their lesson content, by making it easily available inside a module.

 ## Features

 - **Learning Path Display:** Shows course modules and lessons in a clean, organized format.